-311 Theory and Criticism (4)
+311 Theory and Criticism (4) W

 A survey of key debates in the history of literary theory and criticism from Plato to the present, with an emphasis on contemporary approaches to interpretation and emerging directions in literary studies.
 Students also pursue research emphasizing methodological preparation for ENG 489, the senior English project.
-Prerequisites: ENG 105 with a grade of C or higher and junior/senior status or consent.
+Prerequisites: a "T" course, junior/senior status, a declared English major, or consent.
 Offered each fall.

-314 The English Language (4)
+314 The English Language (4) W